How to Quantify Resistance to Your SMS Using This Article

 - Divide your summed score by 25, to get your resistance score

 For example, if after the exercises you have a total score of 7: 6/30 = 20% resistance.

-It’s hard to distinguish what a “good” versus “bad” score is, but anything under 25% means you are on the right track.
-In such a case, you might say that 3 out of 4 employees is on board with the SMS, leaving some room for improvement but indicating a good deal of support for your SMS.
+It’s hard to distinguish what a “good” versus a “bad” score is, but anything under 25% means you are on the right track.
+In such a case, you might say that 3 out of 4 employees are on board with the SMS, leaving some room for improvement but indicating a good deal of support for your SMS.